samparkewolfe/Sound_Control/README.md

 ## New Instruments
-* Microphone input
-    * Microphone RMS
-    * Headphones with a mic on them.

 * Colour Detector
     * Lets you set 3 colours to be tracked
     * 3 dimension input of just each colour is present to classifier.